mgwalker/pottery-projects/projects/flower thing.md

 But this much is here, and it's big.

 {% image "images/flower thing/building 2.jpg" "" "The petals attached to the central circle." %}

+One of the petals broke when I was trying to move the piece onto a table, but I was able to fix it with a bit of slip.
+After letting it sit overnight to dry some more, everything was well attached.
+Then I picked it up to get ready to take it back to the studio and three petals broke.
+Welp.

+So I broke the whole thing up and put all the clay in a bag with water to rehydrate it so I can use it for another project.
+Ah well!
+Sometimes it doesn't work out.
+On the plus side, all of the breaks were in the middle of the clay pieces, not at the joins!
+All of my joins survived, even the patch job to repair the first petal that broke!